AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 4. Finally, `RandChoose` should simply return the name of the item randomly chosen

-So, according to TDD, we should start with the most simplest as of right now we can think of In another way, we can think of how to use `RandChoose` in the most simplest way, An entirely empty table!
+So, according to TDD, we should start with the most simplest as of right now we can think of In other words, think of how to use `RandChoose` in the most simplest way: An entirely empty table as an input can be a good start.

 ### First Test
 let's start with a unit test!